louietouie/louietouie.github.io/_posts/2025-01-05-motor-control.markdown

 <hr class="small">

 <!-- In permanent magnet rotors -->

-The magnetic field of the rotor generates a back EMF voltage through the stator windings when spinning.
-Depending on the construction of the rotor, this back EMF profile is either trapezoidal or sinusoidal.
+The construction of the rotor (and therefore of its magnetic field) and construction of the stator (winding pattern) both affect the airgap flux density profiles (the distribution of flux in the area between the rotor and stator).
+Depending on the motor construction, this profile is either trapezoidal or sinusoidal.

+This airgap flux density profile is directly proportional to the back EMF voltage generated as the magnetic field of the rotor moves through the stator windings when spinning.

 <!-- why does the control need to follow the no-current/natural back EMF profile of the rotor -->
 <!-- The profiles of this back EMF matters in brushless control because... -->